Pointwise estimates and exponential laws in metastable systems via coupling methods: Introduction

-One would expect that the situation 3) also arises in a wide variety of stochastic Ising models or stochastic particle systems exhibiting metastable behaviour. \emph{Proving} the respective regularity properties of microscopic harmonic functions appears, however, to be a difficult issue in general.
+One would expect that situation (3) also arises in a~wide variety of stochastic Ising models or stochastic particle systems exhibiting metastable behavior. \textit{Proving} the respective regularity properties of microscopic harmonic functions appears, however, to be a~difficult issue in general.

 The purpose of the present paper is to develop an approach to this problem via coupling techniques that allow to cover at least some interesting situations.